grant-sam03/Prosperity-Trading-Challenge/README.md

 This repository documents my participation in the IMC Prosperity Trading Competition, a five-round algorithmic trading simulation focused on market making, arbitrage, options pricing, and predictive modeling.
 Competing solo, I developed and refined nine distinct, fully-automated strategies, ultimately placing in the **Top 10 in Canada** and ~300th overall out of over 19,000 teams globally, while competing solo against teams of 4.

 This document serves as a retrospective on my strategic evolution, detailing how each algorithm was conceived, tested, and adapted across the rounds to achieve its final, profitable state.
+Note that not all of my research notebooks have made it into this repo, since some are extremely messy :).

 ## 🌀 Round 1: Core Market Making and Baseline Strategies